Inimesh/CV/README.md

 ## Inigo Meshoulam

-A naturally curious and hard-working junior software developer, recently graduated from [Makers Academy](https://makers.tech/about-us/).
-I love to learn, and I am excited to start my career in a role where I can immerse myself and learn as much as possible while making a meaningful contribution to exciting new projects!
+A creative, hard-working and dedicated software developer, recently graduated from [Makers Academy](https://makers.tech/about-us/).
+I'm excited to start my career in a role where I can immerse myself and learn as much as possible while making a meaningful contribution to exciting new projects.

-As well as learning technical skills, studying at Makers has been first and foremost a self-development process.
-I now feel confident in my abilities to effectively break down a complex problem, plan a project to tackle it, and then execute it collaboratively using agile working techniques and coding best practices.
+I knew that technology was right for me for three main reasons.
+Firstly because software is an integral aspect of almost all sectors, providing the opportunity to work in a diverse range of teams and fields.
+Being a naturally curious person this flexibility is something that is really exciting to me.

+Secondly because of the direct impact it can have on people lives and communities.
+I believe that creating tools for constructive engagement with things such as sustainable technology, positive social impact, medicine and personal independence is extremely important.

-The reasons why tech excites me is that it is all about finding solutions to problems by creating mechanisms within specific constraints.
+The final reason is that I get to do creative problem-solving every day.
+I love the challenge of finding a solution to a problem by creating mechanisms within specific constraints.
 Not just any solution however, a water-tight solution that is elegant, efficient, well-tested and robust as possible; creating, and then testing your creation!
+I am especially interested in applications involving data pipelines, automation and creating interactive user-friendly interfaces.

+## Tech Stack
+- JavaScript (React, React-Native, Node.js, Express, Jest)
+- Ruby (Rails, Sinatra, Rspec, Capybara)
+- Python (Pandas, Numpy)
+- SQL (PostgreSQL, TablePlus)
+- HTML, CSS
+- CI/CD (GitHub Actions)
+- Heroku, AWS S3
+- Git version control & GitHub repository management

 ## Projects